 Due to the smaller screen and responsive design, your messaging and content can be shifted or shortened and not capture the true essence of your business or site’s goals.

 This is important because over 52.03% of web traffic in 2020 comes from a mobile device, which is the highest amount over the past ten years.

 The small-screen mobile view will also help you simplify your content.

-This will be a valuable exercise for your business because 46% of consumers admitted that they were ‘overwhelmed with choice when visiting websites with too many options to select.
+This will be a valuable exercise for your business because many consumers admit that they are overwhelmed with choice when visiting websites with too many options to select.